by David Smith, Gonzalo Lizarralde, Lisa Bornstein, Benjamin Herazo, Trent Bonsall, and Steffen Lajoie*

 Residents and local leaders can face significant barriers when implementing bottom-up initiatives in informal settings.
 National policy often targets climate action and adaptation.
 But deficiencies in local urban systems (such as lack of water infrastructure) abound in informal settings, rendering policy implementation difficult.
 For instance, obtaining authorizations and permits for local initiatives can be challenging due to complex bureaucracy and contradictions in policy (for example, construction ban policies for fishing communities coexisting with authorizations to build beach resorts and hotels for tourists).
 Resolving implementation barriers often requires pressuring governments to provide the necessary infrastructure and official approvals.
 These efforts require significant time (months of negotiation in some cases), as residents must lobby and build partnerships with relevant government and business stakeholders (see for instance Vertical Community Garden and the park-related initiatives in Yumbo).

-8. Government investment and support is often fragile in informal settings.
-Universities and non-governmental organizations can play a crucial role in climate action by acting as intermediaries between authorities and citizens.
+8. Government investment and support are often fragile in informal settings.
+Universities and non-governmental organizations can play a crucial role in climate action as intermediaries between authorities and citizens.

 Even when community groups succeed in securing institutional investment and partnerships with government representatives, generally through extensive lobbying and dialogue, support for local initiatives can diminish or even be revoked.
 Fragile governance mechanisms and changing political agendas can also have a strong impact on implementation.
 Policymakers’ interest in supporting local initiatives can dissipate, creating tensions between or within communities (see for instance Vertical Community Garden).
 In some cases, politicians also try to exploit new projects to their advantage, instead of supporting bottom-up agency.
 Despite continuous efforts to solidify partnerships (including efforts based on structured dialogue), relationships between politicians and residents in informal settings may not be sustainable in the long run.